-How to get rid of flying ants – 5 ways to keep swarming pests away
+How to get rid of flying ants: 5 ways to keep swarming pests away

 (Image credit: Future)

-Any pest is an unwelcome visitor in our homes, especially ones that swarm in on mass the way flying ants do.
-We have consulted with pest control experts to find out how to get rid of flying ants and keep them away from the house for good.
+Any pest is an unwelcome visitor in our homes, especially ones that swarm in on mass the way flying ants do – especially when the weather is hot.

 You may know how to get rid of flies and how to get rid of ants but what about this hybrid pest?
-How do the methods of keeping flying ants out of the house differ from that of other familiar pests?
+How do the methods of keeping flying ants out of the house differ from those of other familiar pests?

 "In short, ants develop wings when they are ready to fly off and find a partner, ensuring genetic diversity," Adam Juson, co-founder of commercial pest control company, Merlin Environmental.
 "Not all ants in a colony will take to the skies – only virgin queen ants and male drone ants will enjoy this aerial experience."